 - NEWTEST 808: “The Life of Paul”

-- PAR 780: “The Missional Church and Evangelism,” or PAR 759: “Missio Ecclesia: God’s Mission of Empowerment"
+- PARISH 780: “The Missional Church and Evangelism,” or PARISH 759: “Missio Ecclesia: God’s Mission of Empowerment"

 - Completion of a third, elective course from a list of approved course options (see forms and information for details)

 - Participation in a dedicated year-long advanced spiritual formation group

 - Completion of a field education placement under the close supervision of a recognized church planter or pioneer currently gathering, converting, and discipling

 - Attendance at an annual event where practitioners discuss mission and evangelism, OR attendance at an equivalent intensive and relevant course of instruction as approved by the directors

 M.A. in Christian Practice Certificate Requirements (all MA Certificates are subject to course availability)

 - The Core courses: NEWTEST 808: “The Life of Paul”; PARISH 780: “The Missional Church and Evangelism,” or PARISH 759: “Missio Ecclesiae: God’s Mission of Empowerment"; OR